Why Working With Your Spouse Is Costing Your Family Business

 Every week you make it the business pays for it.

-Every week you make it your staff pays for it.
+Every week you make it your non-family employees pay for it.

 Every week you make it the problem gets harder to untangle.